Houston - Upper Texas Coast Counts

-Come for the birds, come for the fun, see how many species we can find?
-Volunteers are needed in the field and in backyards for Armand Bayou's Annual Christmas Bird Count-2016.
+Come for the birds, come for the fun, see how many species we can find.
+Volunteers are needed in the field and in backyards for Armand Bayou's Annual Christmas Bird Count.
 The count includes areas of LaPorte, League City, Dickinson, Seabrook and Bacliff (and lots of places in between, see map).
 We typically tally around 150 species and attribute much our success to the many dedicated counters each year!
 Our count circle has a great variety of habitats, including pockets of hardwood forest, grassland, wetlands, and water (open bay and ponds).
 Our unusual species in recent years have included Grace's Warbler (first Harris County record 2015 and seen twice in the past 2 years) Piping Plover, Virginia Rail, Hooded Oriole (a local backyard), Rock Wren, Grasshopper Sparrow, Great Kiskadee, Green-tailed Towhee, Broad-tailed Hummingbird and more!
 After a full day of birding, we will meet at Fuddruckers in Clear Lake (2040 NASA Road 1) for our tally rally countdown.
 This wouldn't be possible without everyone's involvement.
-Volunteers will meet at 6:30 AM at Armand Bayou Nature Center's auditorium and will hold our Tally Rally (after party) at a local restaurant, immediately following the days count.
-Volunteers will also be owling at Armand Bayou Nature Center and possibly other nearby areas as well.
-(5:00 AM-ish).
-Please contact Martha Hood and Andrew Hamlett at firstname.lastname@example.org to register and get signed up for an area.
+Please contact Martha Hood and Andrew Hamlett at email@example.com to register and get signed up for an area.
 Further details will be included and discussed upon sign-up.
-Also, please check out the Armand Bayou CBC Facebook community page at Armand Bayou CBC & Local Birding for up-to-date details as we get closer to the CBC (you don't need to have an account).
-Thank you!
+Additionally, frequent updates will be made to our Facebook page at Armand Bayou CBC & Local Birding so please like and follow us there as well.

 Attwater Prairie Chicken NWR (TXAP): 12/19

 Wednesday, December 19, 2018

 The Attwater CBC is a wonderful opportunity to bird the Attwater Prairie Chicken NWR as well as private property in Eagle Lake, TX.
 This CBC is open to all birders and is one of the highest inland CBCs for diversity in the country.
 In 2015, our species total was 177!
 A hot dinner will be provided, at the Refuge, for all participants following the event.
 This count is always held on the 1st Wednesday of the CBC season.
 If you are interested in participating, contact Sumita Prasad at firstname.lastname@example.org